-Sited in the vibrant arts and convention center of downtown Denver, this 45-story tower is designed by Carney Logan Burke Architects, with HKS, Inc. serving as Executive Architect.
+Sited in the vibrant arts and convention center of downtown Denver, this 45-story tower is designed by CLB, with HKS, Inc. serving as Executive Architect.
 In a city that now boasts world-class architecture, the tower provides luxurious accommodation, heralding Denver’s arrival as the preeminent Rocky Mountain city.

 The Four Seasons tower consists of private residences and a hotel, with shared amenities including a conference center, restaurant, spa, and retail facilities.
 Floors four through sixteen consist of 230 hotel rooms, and 105 residential apartments occupy the remaining upper stories.